 For 2 seeds - the gate goes towards the outside of the planter (closest to the clear cover)

 For 3 seeds - the gate stays out of the planter (store it somewhere safe so it is not lost)

 |Barrel Exposure||Teaspoons per Stroke|

 Why is it called a Jab Planter?

 A better name might be "Press Planter" because that is how it is meant to be used.
 You press it down into loose soil.
 It is definitely NOT meant to be forcefully jabbed or stabbed into the earth.
 That would damage the unit and the mechanisms that make it so efficient.
-It is a peaceful tool to use.
-Press it down into the soil, let the springs lift it back up, take a step forward, set it down onto the soil, press it down, repeat, repeat, repeat.
+It is a peaceful way to stand and plant your garden.
+Press it down into the soil, let the springs lift it back up, take a step forward, set it onto the soil surface, press it down, repeat, repeat, repeat.